Bhavya248/statisticalOperations/README.md

-# statisticalOperations
+# statisticalOperations /n
-my first full length project in python revolves around calculating statistical values like mean,mode,and many more feel free to express your thoughts in the code thank you
+my first full length project in python revolves around calculating statistical values like mean,mode,and many more.... /n feel free to express your thoughts in the code /n thank you